chainluber/hugo-product-launch-kickstart/content/_index.md

 ---
 # Get one here

 Our first-gen [prototype](#prototype) worked right out-of-the-box and was distributed immediately to a small group of friends.
-If you want to try out the Chain Luber today, drop us a line at our [contact form](#contact-form "Pre Order") below.
+We want you to try it next.
+If you want to try out the Chain Luber for yourself, drop us a line at our [contact form](#contact-form "Pre Order") below.

 ***